Dilemmas

 Note that the answer does not have to be consistent with thier vote.

-Answers are published anonymously and players have up to 2 "likes" to apply to the answers.
+Answers are published and players have up to 2 "likes" to apply to the answers.
+The GM may choose to publish answers anonymously (this was used in the VP game, for the TCD game players will be named).

 They cannot like their own answers, but they can like one answer for each question or two different answers to the same question.